ni/automotive-camera-module-reference/docs/tutorials/gettingstartedexample/gse-tap-common.md

 9. On the Generation Example VI, click **Serializer Setup Complete** to start the generation and wait for the generation to complete.

+10. Click the **Stop Acquisition** button on both the Tap and Acquisition Example VIs to stop the tap acquisition and stop the VIs.

-10. Select the First Display Channel tab on the Generation, Tap and Acquisition Examples and verify that images from the generated TDMS file are displayed on these tabs.
+11. Select the First Display Channel tab on the Generation, Tap and Acquisition Examples and verify that images from the generated TDMS file are displayed on these tabs.
 The images should look identical.

 ![Compare First Display Channel Tabs](../../images/PXIe-148x-Gen-Tap-Acq-display.png)

-10. Click the **Stop Acquisition** button on both the Tap and Acquisition Example VIs to stop the tap acquisition and stop the VIs.

 ## Logging and Displaying I2C Timestamps
 This tutorial shows how to acquire and view I2C timestamps on the PXIe-148X interface module across a tap bridge using the tap and acquisition getting started examples.